A correction may be in store for QuantumScape Corporation (NYSE:QS) shares? - The Dwinnex

 Ratios:

-For a deeper understanding of QuantumScape Corporation’s stock, let’s take a closer look at its various ratios.
+To gain a deeper understanding of QS’s stock, we examine its different ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 22.90 and its Current Ratio is at 22.90.
 In the meantime, Its Debt-to-Equity ratio is 0.03 whereas as Long-Term Debt/Eq ratio is at 0.03.

 Upgrades & Downgrades